Codeer-Software/LambdicSql.SqlServer/README.md

 DapperAdapter.Assembly = typeof(Dapper.SqlMapper).GetTypeInfo().Assembly;
 ```
 ## Support tool.
-It is a Visual Stuido Extension.
+It is a Visual Studio Extension.
 You can execute the code written in LambdicSql and get the result.
 https://marketplace.visualstudio.com/items?itemName=ishikawa-tatsuya.LambdicSqlAssistant
 ## Quick Start.